A narrow hand hoe

 Bob came across this light, nimble draw hoe with a pyramid-shaped blade in the 1898 Peter Henderson & Co.
 "Catalog of Tools and Implements, Fertilizers, Insecticides and Essentials."

 It was described as a "Three Cornered" onion hoe and had a blade only three inches across the bottom.
 That's narrow.
 Most hand hoes are at least 4" wide.

-While doing research for a book on garden tools, I repeatedly came across the tool in various books and catalogs dating from 1898-1930, along with commendations on its performance.
-Curiosity got the best of me, so I made one to try.
-I gave it a gradual taper to a thin, sharp edge.
+While doing research for a book on garden tools, Bob repeatedly came across the tool in various books and catalogs dating from 1898-1930, along with commendations on its performance.
+Curiosity got the best of him, so he made one to try.
+He gave it a gradual taper to a thin, sharp edge.
 It turned out to be nifty for slicing weeds in the tight confines between closely spaced vegetables and amidst some tightly planted flowers.